Picture Snatcher: Reception

 In a contemporary review for The New York Times, critic Mordaunt Hall praised Cagney's performance: "[T]he unfailing James Cagney lends his vigorous presence.
 This player of belligerent roles is in his element here and often his actions appear so spontaneous that they look to be thought up on the spur of the moment."

 Reviewer John Scott of the Los Angeles Times wrote: "'Picture Snatcher' is another of those films which reveal that 'life in the raw is seldom mild, but when has Cagney done a parlor drama on the screen?
 Both the action and dialogue are snappy, although in different ways.
 Lloyd Bacon's efficient direction deserves special mention."

 Radio adaptation

 A radio adaptation of Picture Snatcher, featuring Cagney in the lead role, aired on Los Angeles station KFWB on May 10, 1933, the night before the film opened in the area.

 Home media

-Picture Snatcher was released on DVD by Warner Bros. in 2008 with an accompanying audio commentary track.
+Picture Snatcher was released on DVD by Warner Home Video in 2008 with an accompanying audio commentary track.